Distances and Magnitudes

 Light Year

-The light year is the distance travelled by light in one year.
-All electromagnetic waves travel at a speed of x 299,792,458 ms-1 and an average year being 365.25 days.
-One light year is 299,792,458 x 108ms-1 x (365.25 x 24 x 60 x 60) s =
+Moving to larger distances even the AU becomes unweildly and so the next suitable unit is the light-year.
+The light-year, as its name would suggest, is the distance travelled by light in one year.
+All electromagnetic waves travel at a speed of x 299,792,458 ms-1 in a vacuum and with an average year being 365.25 days, one light year is 299,792,458 x 108ms-1 x (365.25 x 24 x 60 x 60) s =

 9.46073 x 1015 m. or 9.46073 x 1012 km.